What is a building consent

 Only a building consent authority can issue a building consent.
 Building consent authorities are councils, regional authorities, or private organisations registered under section 273 of the Building Act 2004.

 A building consent is required for all new building work and for alterations to existing buildings, such as

-- Swimming and spa pools and their associated fencing
+- Construction of swimming pools and their associated barriers

 - Retaining walls (some may be exempt)

 - Decks with a falling height over 1.5m (note that a safety barrier is still required under Building Code clause F4 – Safety from falling where there is a fall of 1 metre or more)

 - Free-standing non-habitable buildings larger than 10m2